 Died: 26th June 1952 at 21 Broad Street, Haverhill.
 Buried at Haverhill Cemetery.(3,4)

-Bio: Frank (my great grandfather) was born in 1882, although he doesn't appear to have been baptised at St Mary's Church.
+Bio: Frank (my great grandfather) was born on 17th March 1882 (1, 8), although he doesn't appear to have been baptised at St Mary's Church.
 As a boy of nine, Frank is found on the 1891 census living at 7 Chauntry Row with his parents Frank and Emma and brothers Arthur and Bennett.
 He is at school.

 The records of Gurteen's, the clothing manufacturer, show that he started work there on 18th March 1895.(5) He would have been 13 at this time.